currawong-project/libcw/README.md

 This might be a better approach to logging than having a 'printer' object.
 Add proc instance field: `log:{ var_label_0:0, var_label_1:0 } `

+- log:
-- log: should print the values for all channels - right now it is only printing the values for kAnyChIdx
+    + should print the values for all channels - right now it is only printing the values for kAnyChIdx
+	+ log should print values for abuf (mean,max), fbuf (mean,max) mag, mbuf

 Next:

+- Complete subnets:
-- subnet vars should be the same as non-subnet vars but include the 'proxy' field.
+	+ subnet var desc's should be the same as non+subnet vars but also include the 'proxy' field.
 	In particular they should get default values.
+	If a var desc is part of a subnet then it must have a proxy.
+	The output variables of var desc's must have the 'out' attribute

-- subnets should have presets written in terms of the subnet vars rather than the network vars
+	+ subnets should have presets written in terms of the subnet vars rather than the network vars

-- improve the subnet creating code by using consistent naming - use proxy or wrap but not both
+	+ improve the subnet creating code by using consistent naming + use proxy or wrap but not both

-- improve code comments on subnet creation
+	+ improve code comments on subnet creation

-- write a paragraph in the flow_doc.md about overall approach taken to subnet implementation
+	+ write a paragraph in the flow_doc.md about overall approach taken to subnet implementation.

+- Implement the var attributes and attribute checking.
+- Implement dynamic loading of procs.
+- Implement a debug mode to aid in building networks and subnets (or is logging good enough)
+- Implement multi-field messages.
+- Implement the ability to set backward connections - from late to early proc's.
+  This can be done by implementing the same process as 'in_stmt' but in a separate 'out_stmt'.
+The difficulty is that it prevents doing some checks until the network is completely specified.
+For example if audio inputs can accept connections from later proc's then they will not have all of their inputs when they are instantiated.
+  One way around this is to instantiate them with an initial set of inputs but then allow those inputs to be replaced by a later connection.

+- DONE: Fix up the coding language - change the use of `instance_t` to `proc_t` and `inst` to `proc`, change use of `ctx` in cwFlowProc